Karl Hermann Frank: World War II

 In 1939, Frank was promoted to SS-Gruppenführer and appointed Secretary of State of the Reich Protectorate of Bohemia and Moravia under Reich Protector Konstantin von Neurath.
 Himmler also named him the protectorate's Higher SS and Police Leader, making him its ranking SS officer.
 Although nominally under Neurath, Frank wielded great power in the protectorate.
 He controlled the Nazi police apparatus in the Protectorate, including the Gestapo, the SD, and the Kripo.

 As Secretary of State and chief of police, Frank pursued a policy of harsh suppression of dissident Czechs and pushed for the arrest of Bohemia and Moravia's Prime Minister, Alois Eliáš.
 These actions by Frank were countered by Neurath's "soft approach" to the Czechs thereby encouraging anti-German resistance by strikes and sabotage.
 This frustrated Frank and led to him secretly working to discredit Neurath.

 Hitler's decision to adopt a more radical approach in Bohemia and Moravia should have worked in Frank's favor.
 Hitler relieved Neurath of his active duties on 23 September 1941, though he still remained Reich Protector on paper.
 Frank hoped to be appointed as Deputy Protector and day-to-day head of the protectorate.
 Instead, Hitler chose Reinhard Heydrich, and gave him a mandate to enforce policy, fight resistance to the Nazi regime, and keep up production quotas of Czech motors and arms that were "extremely important to the German war effort".
 The working relationship between Frank and Heydrich was a good one as they both were ambitious and brutal.
 They launched a reign of terror in the protectorate, arresting and killing opponents and ramping up the deportation of Jews to concentration camps.
 According to Heydrich, between 4,000 and 5,000 people were arrested and between 400 and 500 were executed by February 1942.
+Adolf Eichmann described Frank as a Jew-hater of the "Streicher kind" who carried out oppression with exceptional brutality.